 - Hero workout – A benchmark workout that’s usually longer in duration and named after a fallen military member of first-responder in honour of their memory.

 - RX – As prescribed.
-Refers to the suggested parameters of an exercise e.g. non-scaled movements and/or a recommended weight to be used.
+Exercise parameters refer to the suggested guidelines for an exercise, such as non-scaled movements and/or a recommended weight to be used.

 - Bonus CrossFit Jargons